-The Welsh Terrier belongs to the Terriers Group in the FCI Classification.
+The Welsh Terrier belongs to the Terriers in the FCI grouping.

-Is the Welsh Terrier allowed as pet in a Singapore HDB Flat?
+Is the Welsh Terrier allowed as a pet in a Singapore HDB flat?

 Wales, 1700s.
 Originally called the Black and Tan Wired Haired Terrier or the Old English Broken Haired Terrier, the Welsh Terrier was bred for hunting badger, fox and otter.
 The breed was first shown in 1884.
 The early dogs were too rough to be competitive in the show ring, and breeders improved the bloodline through selective breeding and crossing the breed with the wire fox terrier.
 The Welsh Terrier became a competitive show dog, but has never attained the success that smaller, long-legged terriers achieved.